RobotLocomotion/drake-blender/examples/README.md

 $ ./bazel run //examples:ball_bin -- --still
 ```

+Note: these create a still or video with the color image from the camera,
+respectively.
+That is the default behavior.
+You can also access the label and
+depth images as well.
+Passing `--color`, `--depth`, or `--label` parameters will
+render the corresponding image types.
+Any or all of them can be specified.
+Specifying none is equivalent so specifying only `--color`.

 Thanks to Ramil Roosileht (https://twitter.com/limarest_art) for creating
 the blender scene we use (from https://www.blender.org/download/demo-files/).